Teaching Fahrenheit 451

 1. Other than censorship what problems exist in the dystopic society envisioned by Bradbury?

 Violent youth, fast cars, invasive media, intolerant minority and special interest groups, the disintegration of familial ties, the ostracism of anyone who is unusual, and the ineffectiveness of government schools all play a role in the disintegration of Bradbury’s dystopic society.

 2. To what extent have the Fahrenheit 451 predictions come true?

 Violent crime among youth has increased steadily over the past 20 years.
 People watch TV on their phone.
 Political correctness pervades art, media, and politics.
-American schools have fallen behind their counterparts.
-Students, for example, often read study guides instead of reading the actual novel.
+Students, for often read online study guides instead of reading the actual novel.